RafiWick/Launch-Mod5W4-Assessment/README.md

 ## Reflection Questions (6 points)
 * What about this challenge was most difficult for you?

+  the most dificult part for me is getting the Json document into a usable format, it is coming back with some extra information at the begining and I cant seem to isolate the list of planets.
 * Highlight one peice of code that you wrote that you are especially proud of.

+`for (int i=0; i < 6; i++){
+var url = string.Format($"/api/planets/?page={i + 1}");
+var response = await _client.GetAsync(url);`

+I am especially proud of this bit of code because it will grab all of the planets from all 6 pages
 * What would you do next, if we gave you another hour?
+If I had more time I would spend it figuring out how to get the data out of the Json document and into the SWPlanet model.
 ## Rubric

 This assessment has a total of 16 points.
 Earning 10 or more points is a pass.